Construction Rating: | starstarstarstarstar_border |

 Construction:

 T' first step is t' read through t' instructions.
 That is always important but it is especially so here, where somethin' out o' t' ordinary is bein' made.
-I'm glad I did because t' first thin' they said t' do be t' use a ballpoint pen and a straightedge t' crease all o' t' dashed lines.
+Avast, me proud beauty!
+I'm glad I did because t' first thin' they said t' do was t' use a ballpoint pen and a straightedge t' crease all o' t' dashed lines.
+Aye aye!
+Begad!
 T' instructions further pointed out that doin' so would be much easier before anythin' is cut out.
-Begad!
-Aye aye!
+Avast, me proud beauty!
+Blimey!
 I found this t' be very true.

 I did nay have a fine ballpoint handy so I scrounged around and found a very small flat screwdriver I used t' make t' creases.
 Arrr!
-Arrr!
 I lined up t' straightedge on t' dotted lines and started creasing.

-Next up be t' cut out t' motor mount.
-Avast!
-This be done with a razor knife and steel ruler.
-Avast!
-Blimey!
-Once it be cut out, ya bilge rat, I folded it along t' dotted lines and test fit it.
+Next up was t' cut out t' motor mount.
+This was done with a razor knife and steel ruler.
+Once it was cut out, me bucko, I folded it along t' dotted lines and test fit it.
 Begad!
-Some white glue, me hearties, ya bilge rat, Art recommends white for most o' his rockets, arrr, me bucko, was applied t' t' tab and it be pressed together.
+Avast, me proud beauty!
+Some white glue, Art recommends white for most o' his rockets, shiver me timbers, was applied t' t' tab and it was pressed together.
 Ya scallywag!
 Art also recommends t' be very sparin' with t' glue.

 T' motor mount be set aside t' dry.